 This advocacy goes back as far as Harry Belafonte, Louise Bennett, Claude McCay, Marcus Garvey Leonard Howell, St William Grant, Aggy Bernard, Prince Buster, Bob Marley, Burning Spear, Bounty Killa, Anthony B and Sizzla.

-Songs of freedom are an integral part of the story of Jamaican Popular Music, so we have complied a short list of songs that can become the soundtrack of this new movement against systemic racism, police brutality, injustice and economic disenfranchisement against black/brown people.
+Songs of freedom are an integral part of the story of Jamaican Popular Music, so we have compiled a shortlist of songs that can become the soundtrack of this new movement against systemic racism, police brutality, injustice and economic disenfranchisement against black/brown people.

 Equal Rights - Peter Tosh

 The Bush Doctor is in a militant mood on this song, from the album of the same name.
 Tosh declares that peace is not the answer to racial injustice and economic underdevelopment.
 What is essential is equal rights for all people of the world.
-Tosh believes when equal rights and justice are achieved, only then will there be true peace.
+Tosh believes when equal rights and justice can be possible, only then will there be true peace

 Babylon System - Bob Marley